telerik/winforms-docs/controls/gridview/rows/adding-and-inserting-rows.md

 {{endregion}}

->caption Figure 4: Insert row to a specific position.
+>caption Figure 4: Insert row to a specific position

 ![WinForms RadGridView Insert row to a specific position](images/gridview-rows-adding-and-inserting-rows004.png)